 What can I do if my family’s financial situation has drastically changed since I filed my FAFSA?

 You can complete a Special Circumstances Appeal Form with the required documentation of circumstances and submit it to Evangel University’s Office of Financial Aid.
 The form will be evaluated to see if any adjustments in your federal aid can be made based on your individual circumstances.

 Step-by-step instructions for completing the FAFSA:

 - Visit the FAFSA website and click on “Start A New FAFSA.”
 You’ll need your FSA ID, a username and password combination that allows you to sign your FAFSA electronically.
 You can get your FSA ID as you fill out the FAFSA, but you also have the option to get it ahead of time at Create a New FSA ID.

-- Once you have your FSA ID, complete the FAFSA (tutorial) and submit it for processing.
-Use school code 002463 to have your FAFSA sent to Evangel University.
+- Once you have your FSA ID, use school code 002463 to have your FAFSA sent to Evangel University.